rqlite/rqlite.io/content/en/docs/FAQ/_index.md

 It supports [a form of transactions](/docs/api/api/#transactions).
 You can wrap a bulk update in a transaction such that all the statements in the bulk request will succeed, or none of them will.
 However the behaviour or rqlite is undefined if you send explicit `BEGIN`, `COMMIT`, or `ROLLBACK` statements.
 This is not because they won't work -- they will -- but if your node (or cluster) fails while a transaction is in progress, the system may be left in a hard-to-use state.
 So until rqlite can offer strict guarantees about its behaviour if it fails during a transaction, using `BEGIN`, `COMMIT`, and `ROLLBACK` is officially unsupported.
 Unfortunately this does mean that rqlite may not be suitable for some applications.

 ## Can I modify the SQLite file directly?
-No. See the guide on [Direct Access] for more details.
+No. See the guide on [Direct Access Guide](/docs/guides/direct-access/) for more details.

 ## Can I read the SQLite file directly?
 Yes, but it has not been deeply tested.
-See the guide on [Direct Access] for more details.
+See the guide on [Direct Access Guide](/docs/guides/direct-access/) for more details.

-> Long-running reads can eventually interfere with the correct operation of rqlite.
-That's because rqlite periodically needs to _Snapshot_ the SQLite database, and this requires exclusive access to the database.
-Snapshotting usually takes only a few milliseconds to run, and if a Snapshot can't run, rqlite will retry later.
-Eventually, however, lack-of-Snapshotting may cause excessive disk usage and slower queries.

 ## Can I use rqlite to replicate my SQLite database to a second node?
 Not in a simple sense, no. rqlite is not a SQLite database replication tool.
 While each node does have a full copy of the SQLite database, rqlite is not simply about replicating that database.